yuvarajpmlumel/QA-Engineer-Intern/README.md

-"Automated the orangeHRM with Page Object MODEL"
+"Completed the LeavePage with given test scenario using Page Object Model"